Skip to main content

 • Auto-wrap for LLM API calls (OpenAI, Anthropic, LangChain).

-• Manual enforce() for everything else (data sources, APIs, tools, custom actions).
+• Manual guard() for everything else (data sources, APIs, tools, custom actions).

 Next Steps